matteoawi/gpt4vision-webcam-videoframes/README.md

 # GPT-Vision Webcam Frame Capture

 This repository provides a Python script that lets you capture frames with your webcam and analyze them using OpenAI's GPT-4 Vision model.
 Press the spacebar to capture frames, and GPT-4 Vision will return quick, concise analysis, helpful for tasks like identifying materials for recycling.
+This was a simple test integration for a smart-bin rrunning on OpenAI, connected to an app for gamification purpose.

 ## Features